Skip to content

 Other routes

-You may be able to apply for a place on a graduate training scheme with a company if you have a degree.
+You may be able to apply for a place on a graduate training scheme with an IT company, if you have a degree.

-These are often open to all graduates, not just people with a degree in a computing subject.
+These are often open to graduates of any subject, not just people with a degree in a computing.

 More information